PaperclipBadger/tais2024/content.en/submissions.md

 We seek to launch this forum for academics, researchers and professionals who are doing technical work in these or adjacent fields:

 * Mechanistic interpretability
-* Scalable oversight
+* Scaleable oversight
-* Causal incentive analysis
+* Causal incentives
 * Agent foundations
 * Singular learning theory
 * Argumentation